 We have used a simple wavefield modeling based on the approach of N&D2000.
 This approach involves a parabolic approximation and a Gaussian beam solution, and it is clear that it has its limits, especially when considering larger scattering angles.
 We test the approach by comparison with an exact solution by Korneev and Johnson (1993) implemented by Schneider et al. (2017).
 We find that the simple approach should be sufficiently accurate for the purposes of this paper (see Appendix A).
 We then profit greatly from the high computational efficiency of the N&D2000 approach, which allows performing the inversion quickly on a desktop computer.
-The diffraction approach in this paper can also be used to match (phase or group) velocities, and in principle also amplitudes.
+The diffraction approach in this paper can also be used to match (phase or group) velocities and, in principle, also amplitudes.
 It works for both body and surface waves.
 The effect of interference on group velocities is even much larger than that for the phase traveltimes.
-Observation of the energy propagating from the M7.4 earthquake is given in Appendix C and in the supporting information (S1 and S2, animations of wave propagation).
-Appendix D then shows that the N&D2000 approach is capable to provide also other quantities used as the gradiometry observables (Liu and Holt, 2015).
-Being aware of the limitations and simplicity of the used method, its computational efficiency and ability to produce any property of the wavefield with unlimited spatial coverage makes it a useful tool for the modeling and inversion.
+Observation of the energy propagating from the M7.4 earthquake is given in Appendix C and in the Supporting Information (S1 and S2, animations of wave propagation).
+Appendix D then shows that the N&D2000 approach is capable to provide also other quantities used as the gradiometry observables (Liu & Holt, 2015).
+Being aware of the limitations and simplicity of the used method, its computational efficiency and ability to produce any property of the wavefield with unlimited spatial coverage make it a useful tool for the modeling and inversion.

-6.2 Discussion of results
+6.2.
+Discussion of Results

-Fig. 5 shows the position of the anomaly head for the best-fitting set of parameters.
-It is located in immediate vicinity of the Cameroon Volcanic Line (CVL, Burke, 2001).
-That line is a 1600 km long Y-shaped chain of volcanoes (Halliday et al., 1990) extending both across oceanic (Meyers et al., 1998) and continental lithosphere (Elsheikh et al., 2014), which does not display any clear age progression (Guidarelli and Aoudia, 2016 and references therein).
+Figure 5 shows the position of the anomaly head for the best-fitting set of parameters.
+It is located in the immediate vicinity of the CVL (Burke, 2001).
+That line is a 1,600 km long Y-shaped chain of volcanoes (Halliday et al., 1990) extending both across oceanic (Meyers et al., 1998) and continental lithosphere (Elsheikh et al., 2014), which does not display any clear age progression (Guidarelli & Aoudia, 2016 and references therein).
 This indicates that the CVL is not just the result of a localized plume that crops out at the surface along a line due to plate motion, but that the root of these volcanoes may be rather an elongated feature in the upper mantle.
-An asthenospheric upwelling north of the Ngaoundéré Plateau has been discussed by Plomerová et al. (1993), Fig. 5.
-Our location of the anomaly head closely agrees with Adams et al. (2015), Fig. 5, pink region.
-The position also agrees with the location of a low-velocity anomaly at the 35 s-tomography map in the ambient noise study of Guidarelli and Aoudia (2016) (dark green circle in Fig. 5).
+An asthenospheric upwelling north of the Ngaoundéré Plateau has been